albertotonda/albertotonda.github.io/content/publication/chabin-2018-asemiautomatic/index.md

   it contributes to insight formulation and rapid hypothesis testing.
 New results show that LIDEOGRAM is able to produce more robust modelling hypotheses when experts can interact and revisit the genomic data preprocessing.'
+featured: false
+publication: '*Proceedings of FoodSIM 2018, 10th bi-annual International Conference on Modelling and Simulation in Food Engineering*'
 ---